Pierlam/OpenExcelSdk/README.md

 ## Read unexisting cell

-Reading a cell which not exist jsut return a null value, it's not an error.
+Reading a cell which not exist just return a null value, it's not an error.

 ```
 // read B9 cell which not exists